sjara/jarapubs/2025acpop/README.md

 # Extras:

-## `extras/figure_recording_locations.py`
+## `extras/report_recording_locations.py`
-Creates a figure showing the cell locations across all subjects.
+Show cell locations across all subjects.

 ## `extras/report_lfp_and_histology.py`
-Creates reports with average LFP for each channel and location of cells in brain slices.
+Show average LFP for each channel and location of cells in brain slices.

+## `extras/report_areas_in_penetration.py'
+Show brain areas crossed by each penetration.

+## `extras/report_cell_locations_lateral_view.py`
+Show location of recorded cells on lateral view of the auditory cortex surface.

 # Database contents